fingerskier/eulogia/Walt/public.md

 ...reminisce...

+We miss him and, sometimes, can't believe he's gone.

-Statistically speaking, 1 out of 1 of us will die.
+But statistically speaking, 1 out of 1 of us will die.
-In case you're struggling with the maths that's a 100% mortality rate;
+--In case you're struggling with the maths-- that's a 100% mortality rate;
 and 1 of us will be the next one.
 So, it isn't a surprise that our loved ones pass, just when and how;
 And it doesn't do to dwell on loss or regret.